MicrochipTech/fpga-hls-examples/Training1/readme.md

 17. You can also double-click “Export FlashPro Express job” to create an updated .job file.

-Now the same design as presented in Section 6: Programming and Running Design on the PolarFire® Kit should now be programmed onto the board.
+Now the same design as presented in [Programming and Running Design on the PolarFire® Kit](#programming-and-running-design-on-the-polarfire-kit) should now be programmed onto the board.

-# 15 Conclusion
+# Conclusion

 In this training we have described how to implement a variety of image processing hardware blocks in C++ using SmartHLS.
 We have compared the